 Everybody is familiar with the saying “you don’t become a teacher for the money,” and while going to teach English abroad will almost certainly be one of the most enriching and rewarding experiences you will ever undertake, you probably don’t want to count on it to buy that tropical island you fantasize about for your retirement.

-That said, there are thousands of opportunities around the world for certified English teachers that do pay well and offer exceptional benefits.
+That said, there are thousands of opportunities around the world for TEFL certified English teachers teaching English abroad that do pay well and offer exceptional benefits.

-A prosperous economy and a deep-rooted commitment to education make Korea a top destination for certified English teachers, especially those looking to make money.
+A prosperous economy and a deep-rooted commitment to education make South Korea a top destination for teaching English abroad, especially those looking to make money.